We love a dog friendly staycation and Robin Hood’s Bay is one of our favourite spots

 We first visited in November 2017 with Daisy – we stayed in nearby Sleights to escape the fireworks – and fell in love with the quaint village.

-Tommy and I returned in January with Daisy for my birthday, and we decided to bring Patch here for his first doggy holiday.
+Tommy and I returned in January with Daisy for my birthday in January 2018.

 Robin Hood’s Bay is between the Yorkshire seaside towns of Scarborough and Whitby